SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's a quick stop, but a fun place to visit.
 You will find it at 660 California Street at Grant Avenue.

 My favorite part of Notre Dame is its stained-glass windows.
 It's also less popular than Old St. Mary's, so it isn't as busy or crowded.
-This one is at 566 Bush Street, just a block from the Dragon's Gate.

-Chinese New Year Festival & Parade: Chinese New Year is the biggest celebration in San Francisco's Chinatown every year.
+Chinese New Year Festival & Parade: Chinese New Year is the biggest celebration in Chinatown SF every year.
 It kicks off with a large parade through downtown and the district's center.
 The date changes every year to coincide with the lunar cycle.
 It will fall sometime between late January and early March.

 It's a fantastic celebration with music, colorful costumes, fireworks, and thousands of people.
 If you happen to be in San Francisco during this time of year, I highly recommend participating in this celebration.

->> Learn more about this year's event
+>> Learn more about this year's Chinese New Year event

 If you only have one day in Chinatown, then check out my "Perfect Day" itinerary.
 In just one day, you will learn about this district's history, check out some great places to eat, and find the best places to shop.
 It's a fun way to cover as much as possible in one day, but at your own pace!

-The district is always open, and you are welcome to walk through it at any time of the day or night.
-All of the stores, restaurants, and businesses within the district are independently owned and operated, so you will find that hours vary.
+All of the stores, restaurants, and businesses within the district are independently owned and operated, so you will find that Chinatown SF hours vary.

 Most stores open around 10 am.
 They often stay open late until around 9 or 10 pm.
 Almost all of the shops are open 7 days a week.

-Most of the restaurants are open daily although some of them are closed on Mondays or have shortened hours on Tuesdays.
+Most of the restaurants are open daily, although some of them are closed on Mondays or have shortened hours on Tuesdays.

-Shopping: As I mentioned above, you can head here in the evenings for some shopping.
+Shopping: As I mentioned above, you can head over here in the evenings for some shopping.
 You will find plenty of places open until around 10 pm.

 Dinner: Many of the restaurants are also open until 10 or 11 pm at night.
 They include traditional Chinese restaurants as well as those with tasty dim sum.